thebluefish/burrtype/README.md

 ### Exporting your types

-In your `build.rs` or another binary, we can create an exporter and optionally configure it.
+In your program's `main()` or (preferably) another binary, we can create an exporter and optionally configure it.
 The exporter and its components behave as builder patterns.

 ```rust
 Burrxporter::new()